Achieving Positive Covert Capacity over MIMO AWGN Channels: Can We Overcome the square-Root Law?

-This section answers an interesting question and gives some important insights on the asymptotic behavior of covert communication with unknown CSI of Willie's channel.
-In this regime, Alice transmits directly to Bob without steering its transmit beam to the null direction of Willie's channel or any other direction.
-Hence, the maximal covert coding rate with unknown CSI of Willie's channel is diminishing with the blocklength.
-However, increasing the number of transmit antennas, for a fixed blocklength, overcomes the square root law of covert communication, and hence, a positive covert capacity is achieved.
+This section answers an interesting question and gives important insight into the asymptotic behavior of covert communication with unknown CSI of Willie's channel.
+In this regime, Alice transmits directly to Bob without steering the null of its transmit beam to the direction of Willie's channel.
+Hence, the covert capacity with unknown CSI of Willie's channel is zero.
+However, increasing the number of transmit antennas overcomes the square-root law of covert communication, and hence, a positive covert capacity is achieved.
 As the number of transmit antennas goes to infinity, namely, the massive MIMO limit \cite{amr}, the maximal covert coding rate converges to the maximal coding rate of MIMO AWGN channels.
 The same concept applies to communication with IS but the scope of this section is limited to covert communication.

+In the light of Theorem \ref{thm:Kn_covert}, this section considers the same problem: covert communication with a secret codebook.
+Thus, in this section, we study the effect of increasing the number of transmit antennas for the same optimization problem, while Theorem \ref{thm:Kn_covert} considers an arbitrary number of transmit antennas.
+Specifically, we consider the first-order approximation of the maximum covert coding rate but under a different asymptotic regime.